pingcap/docs-cn/v3.0/faq/tidb-lightning.md

 * CREATE
 * DROP

-If the target database is used to store checkpoints, it additionally requires these privileges:
+If the [TiDB-backend](/v3.0/reference/tools/tidb-lightning/tidb-backend.md) is chosen, or the target database is used to store checkpoints, it additionally requires these privileges:

 * INSERT
 * DELETE

+The Importer-backend does not require these two privileges because data is ingested into TiKV directly, which bypasses the entire TiDB privilege system.
+This is secure as long as the ports of TiKV, TiKV Importer and TiDB Lightning are not reachable outside the cluster.

-If the `checksum` configuration item of TiDB Lightning is set to `true`, then the admin user privileges in the downstream TiDB need to be granted to TiDB Lightning.
+If the `checksum` configuration of TiDB Lightning is set to `true`, then the admin user privileges in the downstream TiDB need to be granted to TiDB Lightning.

 ## TiDB Lightning encountered an error when importing one table.
 Will it affect other tables?
 Will the process be terminated?